UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/50-Virtual Machine and DonkeyCar AI Simulator.md

 The ```rsync``` command syncs directories remotely from one system to another.
 That means it will only copy the differences between the two directories to save time and reduce load.
 Since the data does not exist initially on the remote system, the first use of ```rsync``` will copy the whole folder over to the remote system.

+Once the data is transferred, close the CPU pod (and verify that it is closed) and open a GPU pod to train on the data.

 ### Training on Data

 Once the data is transferred to the remote session, training a model on it is the same as on a local session.